-- A. Give the provider a written record of the child's/youth's admission to the home at the time of placement. - B. Give the provider a written procedure or authorization for obtaining medical care for the child and assure that the provider receives the child's/youth's state identification number and Medicaid card for Medicaid eligible children in a timely manner. - C. Give the provider a copy of the Family Services Plan for the child/youth at the time of placement or when it is completed following placement. - D. Document the above placement activities in the case file. - E. Add the placement in the Department's automated reporting system prior to the next payroll. - F. Within four weeks of the initial placement, give the provider a complete medical history for the child.
-The medical history shall contain, to the maximum degree possible, the information listed in the Department of Human Services Health Passport. - G. Provide the child/youth with a full medical examination scheduled within fourteen (14) calendar days after placement and a full dental examination scheduled within eight (8) weeks after placement.
+- A. Give the provider a written record of the child's admission to the home at the time of placement. - B. Give the provider a written procedure or authorization for obtaining medical care for the child and assure that the provider receives the child's state identification number and Medicaid card for Medicaid eligible children in a timely manner. - C. Give the provider a copy of the Family Services Plan for the child at the time of placement or when it is completed following placement. - D. Document the above placement activities in the case file. - E. Add the placement in the Department's automated reporting system prior to the next payroll. - F. Within four weeks of the initial placement, give the provider a complete medical history for the child.
+The medical history shall contain, to the maximum degree possible, the information listed in the Department of Human Services Health Passport. - G. Provide the child with a full medical examination scheduled within fourteen (14) calendar days after placement and a full dental examination scheduled within eight (8) weeks after placement.
 The schedule of the appointments shall be documented in the case record.
-The county department shall maintain the medical and dental information in a record which is kept with the child/youth during placement and upon return home, emancipation, or adoption.
+The county department shall maintain the medical and dental information in a record which is kept with the child during placement and upon return home, emancipation, or adoption.
 The county department shall document that ongoing medical and dental care is provided in a timely manner as defined by the department and by the health care provider.
-If the child/youth received the required full medical examination at the time of the placement, then the regular schedule of appointments should be maintained in subsequent placements.
+If the child received the required full medical examination at the time of the placement, then the regular schedule of appointments should be maintained in subsequent placements. - H. Document the exceptional circumstances which require an emergency or temporary placement to last longer than sixty (60) calendar days. - I. Except in emergency situations, make subsequent placements according to court order and shall notify all parties to the extent possible. - J. Not move a child from one short-term emergency placement to another unless all reasonable efforts to return the child to the child's home or to place the child in a more permanent setting have been exhausted and are documented in the Family Services Plan.